 I saved my allowance for what seemed an eternity.
-When I turned 13 years old, I purchased a "Rocket Crystal Radio" from a Lafayette Radio mail order catalog .
+When I turned 13 years old, I purchased a "Rocket Crystal Radio" from a Lafayette Radio mail order catalog.
 I would tinker endlessly making performance improvements to my radio.
-My boyhood dream was to build a "Sky Magnet" to invite very weak radio signals to my receiver.
-I discovered by stringing a "very long" piece of antenna wire from my 2nd floor bedroom window with the opposite end connected to a distant set of railroad tracks and tinkering with my radial field produced a very significient improvement.
-I was one "excited" little guy when my crystal radio burst "ALIVE" with so many distant stations.
-I had to tune very slowly so I would not miss any weak stations there were so many.
-I named my antenna "Mustang Sally" Miss Sally was a consistent DX performer and a resounding success !!!
-Down at the local library, all of the staff knew me by the question I'd ask every time I dropped by..
-"Any new books checked in on radio stuff today ?"
+My boyhood dream was to build an efficient DX antenna.
+I discovered by stringing a "very long" piece of antenna wire from my 2nd floor bedroom window, with the opposite end connected to a distant set of railroad tracks produced a big signal improvement.
+I also discovered the importance of adding a radial field to my antenna.
+I was one "EXCITED" little guy when my crystal radio burst "ALIVE" with so many distant stations.
+I had to tune very slowly so I would not miss weak stations there were so many... all I could say was oh baby, oh baby !!!
+I later named my antenna "Mustang Sally" Miss Sally was a consistent DX performer and a resounding success !!!
+Down at the local library, all of the staff knew me.
+I'd always ask the same question every time I dropped by..
+"Any new radio books checked in today ?"

 When I was a teenager my family moved to Massachusetts.
 I worked at WRYT AM 950 Khz. in Boston on the weekends as a board engineer/producer.
 I worked for WRTY over the next 10 years.